stolostron/multicloud-operators-channel/README.md

 For a quick start, we are going to create a namespace channel, meaning you can put the resouce to a namespace, which is watched by our channel operator.
 Then, the operator will promote this resoucre to the channel namespace, which should be the namesapce the channel operator sits.

-The following example is tested on a minikube, so that you can play with this operator with out worrying too much extra stuff, such as secrity for a real cluster.
+The following example is tested on a minikube, so that you can play with this operator without having to worry about other things, such as security for a real cluster.

 ------